 How to plan for field

-- If a workplace-based internship is not feasible, explore the the possibility of flexibility in your work schedule and/or the use of personal time or educational leave, so that you can commit to completing at least eight hours a week to field, year round.
+- If a workplace-based internship is not feasible, explore the possibility of flexibility in your work schedule and/or the use of personal time or educational leave, or any recommendations your employer might have

 Support in Field

 Maintaining a field internship while working is often the most challenging part of MSW education.
 Manageable field hours and the possibility of a workplace-based placement helps.
 Coordinated field support in the Intensive Weekend Program assists students in meeting field objectives and maintaining their field trajectory: